technicaltidbits/hylia/src/posts/test-your-docs.md

 ## Why do you need to test your docs?

-Aside from the reasons listed above, there are three reasons why you should test your documentation.
+Aside from the reasons listed above, there are several reasons why you should test your documentation.

 ### 1. Consistent formatting = positive user experience